Apr 20, 2011

 Besides other artists, where else do you draw some of your inspiration?
 In daily life: people's stories, as an echo to mine and any other human being; in landscapes and surprising plants in botanical gardens; in daily adaptation to new situations, feelings of anger or absence.

+Word is you also teach children in Little Haiti.
+What's that like and how did it come about?
 It is fun!
 The issue of culture, origin, and language, regarding to the place of living is part of my personal life.
 The wish of both Haitian parents and French authorities to pass a linguistic knowledge headed me teaching and organizing cultural sessions in Little Haiti.
 Regarding to history, the link between Haitian and French cultures is significant and it is very enriching to wonder about.

+When you're not holed up in your studio, where do you most like to hang out?
 In the neighborhood biking to Buena Vista Bakery, for an outside expresso-croissant-book-cigarette ... or their neighbors Lemoni, stopping eventually at Sweat Records, a pearl in Miami.
 Drop by a botanica for an exotic visit and talk.
 Grab food at the Fish Corner, at the nameless Cuban cafeteria for standing workers on 66th & Biscayne, Metro or Café Mimo to eat outside, Anise by the river.
 Then later to Churchill's, for various live music, with a great punk rock smell.
 For a longer trip I'll go to Tap-Tap, via the gorgeous Venetian Causeway, of course!

 _______________________________________________________________________________